Fnuworsu/KubeFlowX/README.md

 # Kubernetes Microservices Orchestration Tool

-A modern, user-friendly web application for managing Kubernetes deployments and microservices.
+A user-friendly web application for managing Kubernetes deployments and microservices.
 Built with Spring Boot and featuring a beautiful, responsive UI.

 ## Features